ripDZL/Ripcord-Parsing-Fix/README.md

 # 6. Find the patcher:
 #    - Go to the target/release folder inside your project folder.
-#    - Look for ripcord-patcher.exe.
+#    - Look for patcher.exe.
 #    - Rename it to patcher.exe (right-click, select "Rename").

 # 7. Optional: Make the file smaller: